 The agency must maintain records on the number of cases referred for investigation, the number of suspected fraud cases referred to the board, action taken to recover overpayments and the amounts recovered.
-(SA-3410 Figures 5 and 6 are suggested formats for maintaining agency records.)

 - 2. The agency must keep in the record or separate fraud file, copies of all documentation, evidence and summaries for future reference. - 3.
 Reporting Requirements and Forms - a.
 Complete a DSS-1656, Refund Receipt, when a Special Assistance (SA) recipient refunds an overpayment either by cash or personal check.
 Submit the DSS-1656 according to instructions in SA-3300 VI.C.4.